memcached/memcached.github.io/content/features/proxy/_index.md

 The Memcached proxy uses various criteria to decide which of its known backends that it should forward data storage or retrieval requests to.
 These criteria can include the following:

-* **Key prefix.** For example, you can configure the router to send requests for the key `data/12345` to one pool of back-end servers, and requests for the key `cust/12345` to a different pool.
+* **Key prefix.** For example, you can configure the router to send requests for the key `data/12345` to one pool of backend servers, and requests for the key `cust/12345` to a different pool.
 Requests with no prefix or an unrecognized prefix can be handled by a designated default pool.

     You can configure the proxy to recognize various shapes of prefixes, with different lead-in or separator characters between the prefix and the main key name.
 For example, if your application's cache keys look more like `--cust//12345` than `cust/12345`, you can still configure the proxy to recognize the former case as having the prefix `cust`.